tamer4osman/abroad/BRD.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Business Requirements Document (BRD) outlines the high-level business needs and objectives for the development and implementation of the Libyan Foreign Ministry Management System (LFMMS).
 It defines the business rationale for the project, the expected benefits, and the key success factors from a business perspective.
 This document serves as a foundational agreement between the Ministry of Foreign Affairs and the project team regarding the project's goals and scope.
+This version reflects the latest updates in both frontend and backend architecture, modular structure, and technology stack as of April 2025.

 ### 1.2 Project Background
 The Libyan Ministry of Foreign Affairs currently relies heavily on manual, paper-based processes for delivering consular services through its diplomatic missions worldwide.
 These processes are often inconsistent, inefficient, prone to errors, and lack adequate security and auditability.
 This results in long processing times for citizens, high operational costs for the Ministry, and limited ability to gather accurate data for strategic decision-making.
 The LFMMS project aims to address these challenges by introducing a modern, integrated digital platform.